The difference between LED and HPS! LED vs HPS. A "complete" starter guide

 An awful lot of heat .
-The heat emanating from an HPS is significantly greater than that from comparable LED lights.
+The heat emitted from an HPS is significantly greater than that of comparable LED lights.
 The chemical reaction that occurs in the lamp ensures that a lot of heat is generated.
-If you don't know much about cultivation, you will find that the temperatures will soon become too high and uncontrollable without additional ventilation.
+If you don't know much about cultivation, you will find that temperatures will quickly become too high and uncontrollable without providing extra ventilation.
 This ensures that you always need an extra product to cool it when purchasing your HPS.

-3x as high power consumption compared to LED.
-The power consumption compared to the results is 3x as high as with LED, you will notice that a 600W HPS can be compared to the yields of a 200W LED , but it is often the case that when you grow with the same number of wattages of HPS or LED you get LED 3x higher yield compared to the HPS.
+3x higher power consumption compared to LED.
+The power consumption compared to results is 3x as high as with LED, you will notice that a 600W HPS is comparable to the yields of a 200W LED , but it is often the case that if you grow with the same amount of wattage from HPS or LED you will get LED You have 3x higher yield compared to the HPS.

-Requires a good understanding of LIGHT and ENVIRONMENTAL FACTORS.
-When you start with cultivaton you will notice that the HPS will be too difficult an option, the threshold is often a lot higher because you have to take a lot more into account.
+Requires a decent understanding of LIGHT and ENVIRONMENTAL FACTORS.
+When you start cultivating you will notice that the HPS will be too difficult an option, the threshold is often a lot higher because you have to take a lot more into account.

-When you drop it, there is acute danger!
+If you drop it there is immediate danger!
 This goes without saying, the tube is filled with gas, when it breaks the gas escapes.
 This can have direct consequences for you, your hobby and your environment!